 Once you arrive at the Mission you can find free parking along the Ortega Highway and Camino Capistrano.

 What to expect when visiting the Mission San Juan Capistrano

 Visiting the Mission San Juan Capistrano is similar to visiting any other museum or historical site.
 Most of the grounds are outside, but there will be a few chances to peek inside of a building.
 You will be able to freely walk through most parts of the Mission, including the Serra Chapel and the Great Stone Church.

 You can either explore the Mission on your own or take a tour!
 Audio tours are included with your ticket, but guided tours have an additional fee.
 You can find more information about the different tours offered at the Mission San Juan Capistrano right here.

-During your visit you may come across several professional photo shoots like I did.
+During your visit, you may come across several professional photoshoots as I did.
 If you are like me and want to take a lot of photos, you will have to be patient.
 Just remember those people paid a lot of money to have their photos taken here, so give them time and space.
-If you do find a photo shoot I recommend that you follow them, because they are going to show you exactly where the best photo spots can be found!
+If you do find a photoshoot I recommend that you follow them, because they are going to show you exactly where the best photo spots can be found!

 There is a picnic area near the back of the Mission if you would like to bring your own lunch.
 If not, you can find restaurants outside of the Mission.
 You can find several shaded areas beneath buildings to catch a break from the sun, or to hide from the rain (which is very rare in Southern California).

 General rules of the Mission can be found here.
 Treat the Mission as you would any other museum…with respect and care.

 The San Juan Capistrano Swallows legend is a tradition that has been celebrated since the ’30s.
 A swallow is a bird that apparently migrates from Argentina to San Juan Capistrano every single year.